abregado/roleplay-book-gen/_chapters/02_success_formula.md

 To make a skill check with disadvantage, the player rolls 2D20 and **discards the highest** rolled dice.
 The remaining dice is used to calculate the result as per the regular skill check rules.

 {: .example_green}
-**Examples of advantageous situations:** character can take their time, has the perfect tool for the job, or someone else can assist them without interruption.
+**Examples of advantageous situations:** character can take their time, has high quality tools for this exact job, or someone else can assist them without interruption.

 {: .example_red}
 **Examples of disadvantageous situations:** the character is under time pressure, has broken tools or someone is interfering with their attempts.